LaClimSx/data-story-datasentinels/docs/index.markdown

     class="rq-icon rq5">
         <div>
             <h2 class="post-title">Timing Isn’t Everything</h2>
-            <div class="post-meta">Temporal gaps · Alliances · Retaliation</div>
+            <div class="post-meta">u/datasentinels</div>
         </div>
     </div>
   </div>

   <div class="post-body" markdown="1">

-It’s tempting to assume that “fast replies” mean retaliation and “slow replies” mean disengagement.
-To check that, we look at **temporal gaps**: the time between a conflict **A → B** and the next moment when **B** becomes the source of another conflict.

-We then compare timing against the *type* of response — whether the follow-up tends to behave like alliance formation or retaliation.
+A pretty natural assumption when you see subreddit drama is that speed equals intent.
+If a response is fast, it must be retaliation.
+If it’s slow, maybe people cooled off.

+So we tested that idea directly.

+We looked at the time gap between a negative link A → B and the next moment when B links negatively to anyone else.
+Then we asked a simple question: does reacting quickly make a subreddit more likely to retaliate, and does reacting slowly make it more likely to align?

 <div markdown="0">
 {% include rq5_1_interactive_temporal.html %}